mcvillouta/pdsnd_github/README.md

 Bikeshare Project

 ### Description
 Provides basic statistics for bikeshare data for the cities of New York, Chicago, and Washington.
+Provides age, gender and station stats.

 ### Files used
 bikeshare.py